 Helping You Manage Diabetes and Live Well

-Living with diabetes requires constant maintenance, education and a patient’s willingness to participate in their own health.
-With proactive lifestyle changes, patients have the ability to prevent or delay the complications that typically arise from diabetes.
+Living with diabetes requires constant maintenance, education and a person with diabetes willingness to participate in their own health.
+With proactive lifestyle changes, persons with diabetes have the ability to prevent or delay the complications that typically arise from diabetes.

 Our diabetes educators and dietitians provide education and support that can help you effectively manage your disease.
 This puts you in control, allowing you to lead a healthy and fulfilled life.

-The Duncan Regional Hospital Diabetes Education Program is recognized and approved by the American Diabetes Association.
+The DRH Health Diabetes Education Program is recognized and approved by the American Diabetes Association.

 Programs & Services